gerardbm/vimrc/README.md

 # Vim configuration
 Gerard's **Vim** & **Neovim** configuration.

-This Vim configuration is purely subjective: I wrote it according to my needs.
-The goal of it is to feel comfort when programming.
+This Vim configuration is purely subjective.
+The goal of it is to get comfortable while programming.

 ## General settings: